bevyengine/rfcs/rfcs/45-stageless.md

    // Used to quickly look up system ids by the type ids of their underlying function
    // when checking atomic ordering constraints
    system_function_type_map: HashMap<TypeId, Vec<SystemId>>,
+   // Used to check if mutation is allowed
+   currently_running: bool,
 }
 ```